This change marks the transition to a single funded training pathway for all ACRRM registrars.

 The current placement process is the same for all registrars training with ACRRM regardless of the pathway.
 You will not experience any difference in the placement process with this change.

-ACRRM will transition from offering the Rural Generalist Training Scheme (RGTS) to a single consolidated Pathway funded under the AGPT from Semester 1, 2026.
+ACRRM will transition from offering the Rural Generalist Training Scheme (RGTS) to a single consolidated Pathway funded under the AGPT from 1 January 2026.

 Once this consolidation is complete, all current registrars will belong to the ACRRM Rural Generalist Fellowship.

-Your supervisor and teaching payments will shift to the AGPT payment system.
+Your supervisor and teaching payments will shift to the National Consistent Payment (NCP) Framework of the Australian General Practice Training (AGPT) funded pathway.
 This means:

 Yes.
 Workplace-based assessments are determined by the ACRRM Rural Generalist Fellowship and not by the funded pathway and therefore will not change.
 All payments will be made under the National Consistent Payment (NCP).